Blog How to Automate Employee Onboarding (Step-by-Step Guide for Modern Teams)

 • Effective onboarding automation connects HR, IT, payroll, access, and assets into one continuous workflow.

-• Automation relies on trigger-based workflows, not manual coordination or simple digitisation.
+• Automation relies on trigger-based workflows, not manual coordination or simple digitization.

 • Role-based onboarding ensures accurate access, assets, and training without security or setup gaps.